 In 2018 we celebrated and reflected on the 40th anniversary of implementing the Boundary Waters Canoe Area Wilderness Act.
 Like any other anniversary, it is an occasion that calls for reflection on the past, present, and future of this area that many refer to simply as ‘the B-Dub’.

-The BWCAW became part of a National Wilderness Preservation System with signing of the 1964 Wilderness Act.
+The 1964 Wilderness Act created the National Wilderness Preservation System and included the BWCA.
 According to the Act, Wilderness is “an area where the earth and its community of life are untrammeled by man, where man himself is a visitor who does not remain.”
 The intent of the Act was to establish wilderness areas that would remain undeveloped “for the use and enjoyment of the American people in such a manner as will leave them unimpaired for future use and enjoyment as wilderness”.

 (1) protection and manage fish and wildlife “to enhance public enjoyment and appreciation of the unique biotic resources”,